Bee Cards

 MALE diagram

-Ginger fluffy face
+1. Ginger fluffy face

-• No black hairs at all
+• Never has black hairs

-• Occasionally has a brown band
+• Occasionally has a brown band at top of abdomen

 Bumblebee